Whether you go for a self-drive option or join a day tour, here are the essential Golden Circle stops.

 For a grisly side of Icelandic history, don’t miss the Drowning Pool.
 In medieval times, drowning was a popular form of execution and provision was made in Icelandic law in 1281.
 At Thingvellir, 18 women are said to have been tied up in a sack and thrown into this pool.

-Geysir, after which all other geysers have been named, is a thermal area of bubbling sulphurous pools in the Haukadalur Valley.
+Our next Golden Circle stop is Geysir, after which all other geysers have been named.
+This is a thermal area of bubbling sulphurous pools in the Haukadalur Valley.

 The original Geysir is currently inactive.
 However, visitors come to gasp in awe at the mighty Strokkur geyser, which reliably shoots plumes of boiling water up to 40 meters in the air every five minutes or so.

 Referring to the Strokkur geyser, I heard one visitor ask another “Does someone come to turn it on?”
 True story.

 Battling challenging weather – imagine horizontal hailstones whipping across your face like mini shards of glass – Gullfoss waterfall is the next stop on our Golden Circle itinerary.